-The Clinton administration created the Border Patrol’s first national strategy in 1994, “Prevention through Deterrence.”
+Landless farmers and impoverished workers crossed into the U.S. in order to provide for their families and the Clinton administration responded by creating the first national strategy for the Border Patrol: “Prevention through Deterrence.”
 The goal was to “Raise the risk…to the point that many will consider it futile to attempt illegal entry… Illegal traffic will be deterred, or forced over more hostile terrain, less suited for crossing.”
-Since then, the bodies of more than 6,000 people have been found in the southern border region.
-The actual death toll is much higher because many bodies are never found.
+The bodies of more than 7,000 people have been recovered along the southern border since that policy was implemented.

 The president that Hillary Clinton served as secretary of state replaced the initial Nogales Wall with a taller and stronger wall in 2011 – at a cost of $4.1 million per mile.
 During that same time, the Obama administration spent $187 million to modernize the Mariposa port-of-entry to make it easier for hundreds of diesel trucks to cross daily with products made in the assembly plants of Nogales.

 “Free trade” agreements like NAFTA enable capital to easily cross borders in the search for higher profit but do not allow workers to cross those same borders in order to provide for their families.
 There are nearly 100 assembly plants in Nogales that employ 37,000 workers.
 It appears that the primary purpose of the Nogales Wall is to keep workers on the cheaper side of the wall and continuing to assemble products for U.S. corporations.

 The Obama administration also invested in the technology used by Israel to enforce borders on the Palestinian people.
 Elbit Systems was paid $23 million to construct seven surveillance towers along the Nogales section of the border.
 Those towers give the Border Patrol complete radar control of the border and feature long-range cameras and night observation systems to detect people that are attempting to cross into the U.S. to escape from poverty and violence.